 A good way to ensure the quality of a product is to look for ones that have been certified by a third-party company, such as NSF International or Underwriters Labs.

 Zinc is an essential nutrient that you need to get enough of in your diet.
-However, as not everyone is able to meet their need through foods alone, supplements can help reduce the risk of a zinc deficiency.
+However, because everyone is not able to meet their need through foods alone, supplements can help reduce the risk of a zinc deficiency.

 Of course, not all supplements are created equal.
 It’s important to look for high quality products that have been tested to ensure quality and accuracy.

-If you’re concerned about your zinc intake, it’s worth speaking with your healthcare provider to see if a zinc supplement is a good option, as well as to determine an optimal dose.
+If you’re concerned about your zinc intake, talk with your doctor to see if a zinc supplement is a good option, as well as to determine an optimal dose.